How to help children succeed with dyslexia

 Success is not just about learning to read and spell perfectly.
 It’s also about children finding confidence and trust in themselves.
 This is what we want to explore in this section of the site.
-Here you will find resources for dyslexia, to support you as a parent: frequently asked questions, inspiration, guides and ideas on how to help children succeed with dyslexia.
+Here you will find resources to support you as a parent: frequently asked questions, inspiration, guides and ideas on how to help children succeed with dyslexia.

 Much of children’s success depends on parents not just supporting their learning needs, but also helping them apprehend their situation adequately.
 This means understanding the source of their struggle, addressing the fact that things are more difficult for them, and realizing that they are more than their difficulty.

 Helping children with dyslexia understand why they struggle with reading is a key step on the path to your child successfully dealing with their learning difficulty.

 But explaining dyslexia to a child can be a tough conversation to have.
 Your child will likely be very aware of their reading difficulties if they have started learning how to read at school.